888-391-4324

 How to Use the Funds From a Reverse Mortgage

-You could use the funds from a reverse mortgage in California in many ways.
+You could use the funds from a reverse mortgage in many ways.
 Let’s look at a few of them.

 • Supplement Retirement Income: Many retirees use reverse mortgage funds to supplement their retirement income.
 This can cover living expenses and healthcare costs without depleting other retirement savings.